exasol/power-apps-connector/README.md

 ## Modifying the connector

-If you wish to modify the connector you should read the[developer guide](doc/developer_guide/developer_guide.md).
+If you wish to modify the connector you should read the [developer guide](doc/developer_guide/developer_guide.md).

 ## Supported Databases